Jasone Cenoz: Career

-She is a member of the American Association for Applied Linguistics book award committee.
-She is member of the Governing Board of Ikerbasque-the Basque Foundation for Science and the Foundation ISEAK.
+She is a member of the Advisory Board of the Organization of Ibero-American States for Education, Science and Culture (OEI) and a member of the Governing Board of the ISEAK FoundationFoundation ISEAK.
+She has been a member of the American Association for Applied Linguistics book award committee. and she has been member of the Governing Board of Ikerbasque-the Basque Foundation for Science.
 Cenoz has supervised numerous PhD students.